croblesm/go-sqlcmd-examples/README.md

       --version            print version of sqlcmd
 ```

-For more information about the new version of `sqlcmd`, please visit the [Quickstart: Create a new local copy of a database in a container with sqlcmd](aka.ms/go-sqlcmd-qs).
+For more information about the new version of `SQLCMD`, please visit the [Quickstart: Create a new local copy of a database in a container with sqlcmd](aka.ms/go-sqlcmd-qs).